Terms and Conditions

 Certain features and services available on the site are subject to further terms and conditions and you agree to comply with those if using the related features and/or services.
 For example, if you are using the “Donations” feature, you agree to comply with the Donations Terms and Conditions detailed below.

-Not for profits and business, when registering for our site, will go through the vetting process as part of their account set up.
-Younify CIC will check certain information relating to the approved Not for profits, which can be found at https://www.gov.uk/find-charity-information.
+Good causes and business, when registering for our site, will go through the vetting process as part of their account set up.
+Younify CIC will check certain information relating to the approved Good causes, which can be found at https://www.gov.uk/find-charity-information.
 In addition to this information, Younify CIC will use additional sources of publicly available information as part of the vetting and approval process.

-Younify CIC reserves the right to withdraw approval from a Not for profit or business at any time.
+Younify CIC reserves the right to withdraw approval from a good cause or business at any time.
+This process helps us secure our site from any potential scams and keep our community members (users) safe.

 Acceptable use policy